hydra2s/manhack.mc/README.md

 ## Timing of development

 💔 Rather extremely long, could take as long as 2024.
 Although we and I need to hurry, and do it as fast as we can.
 The contract is actually up to two years.
-So I would really like to find maintainers, partners, workers, developers, up to 5 people. 💔
+So I would really like to find maintainers, partners, workers, developers, up to 5 people.
+At this point, I have to and do act alone. 💔

 ## Setup